Chaanks/stklia/README.md

 # STKLIA

-⚠️ **This is a work in progress, your feedback is welcomed** ⚠️
-✅ Checkout our [trello](https://trello.com/b/MGHEfOjL) to see our current work.

 ## Trivia

 The overall pipeline for training a speaker representation network has two main components, which are referred to in this repo as a generator and a classifier.
 The generator is the network which actually produces the embedding: